Benemenn/mengfotobox/index.md

 - connect the printer to the same internet network as the laptop, by accessing the WiFi settings

 The Laptop should recognize the printer automatically, as this printer is setup to be the default photo printer.

+#### 4. Have fun!

+Normally, Ben has made all necessary settings regarding your event, respecting your wishes.

+Your photos can be printed and sent via email!

+Most importantly, **HAVE FUN**

 # Troubleshooting / Problem solving